hmcts/div-case-maintenance-service/.github/CONTRIBUTING.md

 ## What you should know about this application

-This is a case management service.
+This is a case maintenance service.
 This service facilitates all the communication between Core Case Data and the Divorce system.

 ## Before contributing